MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/work-knowledge-articles.md

 search.app:
   - D365CE
 ---
-# Work with knowledge articles in Dynamics 365 for Customer Engagement apps
+# Work with knowledge articles in Dynamics 365 Customer Engagement (on-premises)

 The new knowledge articles in [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] enable you to create rich knowledge articles along with versioning and translation support.
 When you create and publish a knowledge article, it become available to users in your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance so that they can use information in the articles to effectively service the customers.
 Use the `KnowledgeArticle` entity to store and manage knowledge natively in Dynamics 365 for Customer Engagement.